robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ListenerInterface.rst

 Listeners are taken into use from the command line with the :option:`--listener` option so that the name of the listener is given to it as an argument.
-The listener name is got from the name of the class or module implementing the listener interface, similarly as `test library names`_ are got from classes implementing them.
+The listener name is got from the name of the class or module implementing the listener, similarly as `library name`_ is got from the class or module implementing the library.
 The specified listeners must be in the same `module search path`_ where test libraries are searched from when they are imported.
 Other option is to give an absolute or a relative path to the listener file `similarly as with test libraries`__.
 It is possible to take multiple listeners into use by using this option several times::